What do you support?

 Do we need to be a registered charity?

 Yes, unless you are a faith-based organisation, an established place of education, or a properly constituted not-for-profit organisation such as a CIO.

 If you have a set of accounts, it is always useful if these could be submitted, but it is not a firm requirement for applications under £50,000.

 You should, however, make sure you have given us some financial details – such as the total cost of the project and the amount of money that has already been raised or pledged.

-In some instances, a representative of the Trust will arrange to visit you in order to get more background information.
+In most instances, a representative of the Trust will arrange to visit you in order to get more background information.
 This is your chance to provide any further background information and to make sure they have a full understanding of the project and its potential benefits.

 Yes.
 As long as your application meets the relevant criteria you can apply for additional funding at any time.